Deadpool and Dion slay social media

 Dion said fans would be "laughing their ashes off" (amazing) at the video.

 And if the film is anything like this video, she's not far wrong.
-Deadpool [Ryan Reynolds], is seen wearing high heels and busting some (quite impressive) interpretive dance moves.
+Deadpool is seen wearing high heels and busting some (quite impressive) interpretive dance moves.

-Slow motion footage from the new film plays as Celine Dion belts out the lyrics to her power ballad, and the video comes complete with a string quartet.
+Slow motion footage from the new film plays as Celine Dion belts out the lyrics to her power ballad, and the video comes complete with a small orchestra.

-Once Celine has reached her dramatic vocal climax, this glorious exchange then takes place between her and the anti-superhero:
+Once Celine has reached her dramatic vocal climax, this glorious exchange then takes place between her and the anti-superhero - played by Ryan Reynolds in the film, but here portrayed by dancer Yanis Marshall.

 Deadpool: Celine, that was amazing.
 That was the most beautiful performance I've ever seen in my life